MercersKitchen/VirtualOpenHouse.github.io/README.md

 Piloting Chromebook Repair Practicum in Edmonton Public Schools

-Travelling Team
-- Member of Parliament Recognition Award for mentoring elementary school in Scratch
+Travelling Team: 2017 Math, Science, and Technology Aware from Member of Parliament (mentoring elementary school in Scratch)

 Mr. Mercer's Awards and Recognitions